castro-gzlz/nep-des/README.md

 }
 ```

-If you use the tidal boundary, the high-eccentricity tidal migration interpretation, or the density bimodality across the ridge and savanna, please give credit to [this work](https://ui.adsabs.harvard.edu/abs/2026A%26A...709L..17C/abstract):
+If you also use the tidal boundary, the high-eccentricity tidal migration interpretation, or the density bimodality across the ridge and savanna, please also give credit to [this work](https://ui.adsabs.harvard.edu/abs/2026A%26A...709L..17C/abstract):

 ```bibtex
 @ARTICLE{2026A&A...709L..17C,